Mike Pence: Media and the press

-In June 2013, Pence was criticized for deleting comments of others posted on his official government Facebook page; he subsequently apologized.
+In June 2013, Pence was criticized for deleting comments of others posted on his official government Facebook page.
+He later apologized for this.

 On January 26, 2015, it was widely reported that Pence had planned to launch a state-run, taxpayer-funded news service for Indiana.
 The service, called "JustIN", was to be overseen by a former reporter for The Indianapolis Star, and would feature breaking news, stories written by press secretaries, and light features.
 At the time, it was reported that the two employees who would run the news service would be paid a combined $100,000 yearly salary.
 The target audience was small newspapers which had limited staff, but the site would also serve to communicate directly with the public.
 The publisher of the Commercial Review of Portland, Indiana, said, "I think it's a ludicrous idea ... the notion of elected officials presenting material that will inevitably have a pro-administration point of view is antithetical to the idea of an independent press."
 There was speculation that the news service would publish pro-administration stories that would make Pence look good in the event of a presidential run.

-According to Associated Press, the idea "of stories prewritten for the media set off a wave of criticism from journalists around the country, who likened the Indiana endeavor to state-run media in Russia and China.
+According to the Associated Press, the idea "of stories prewritten for the media set off a wave of criticism from journalists around the country, who likened the Indiana endeavor to state-run media in Russia and China.
 Headlines like 'Pravda in the Plains' accompanied calls for Pence to scrap the idea."
 David A. Graham of The Atlantic regarded the announcement of JustIN as evidence of a disturbing changing trend in how the public gets news.
 After a week or so of controversy about the idea, Pence scrapped the idea saying, "However well-intentioned, after thorough review of the preliminary planning and careful consideration of the concerns expressed, I am writing you to inform you that I have made a decision to terminate development of the JustIN website immediately."

 Syrian refugee crisis

 As governor, Pence attempted unsuccessfully to prevent Syrian refugees from being resettled in Indiana.
-In February 2016, a federal judge ruled that Pence's order to cut off federal funds for a local non-profit refugee resettlement agency was unconstitutional; Pence has appealed.
+In February 2016, a federal judge ruled that Pence's order to cut off federal funds for a local non-profit refugee resettlement agency was unconstitutional; Pence unsuccessfully appealed.
 In December 2015, Pence said that "calls to ban Muslims from entering the U.S. are offensive and unconstitutional".